muddusurendranehru/website_final/SOCIAL_MEDIA_MARKETING.md

 📊 The numbers speak for themselves:
 • 5000+ patients already trust our care
 • 15+ years of clinical excellence
-• TSMC 20548 certification for quality assurance
+• APCOG certification for quality assurance
 • 24/7 emergency support at +91-9963721999

 This isn't just a website - it's a complete healthcare ecosystem designed with our patients' needs at the center.
 From diabetes management to women's health, from obesity treatment to preventive care, everything is now just a click away.